Department of Linguistics

 Christopher Kennedy and Malte Willer

-This paper focusses on two interpretive and distributional characteristics of subjective predicates that have resisted a comprehensive analysis: subjective predicates introduce acquaintance inferences, and they differ from objective predicates in their distribution under certain types of propositional attitude verbs.
-The goal of this paper is to argue that these features can be derived in a uniform way, without introducing special kinds of meanings or interpretive operations for subjective predicates, and within a broadly truth-conditional approach to semantic content, given a view of subjective language as an essentially pragmatic, context-sensitive phenomenon.
-Specifically, we propose that what renders an issue subjective in discourse is speakers' awareness of counterstances: alternative information states that reflect conflicting pragmatic stances on language use.
-We show how a characterization of subjective predicates as counterstance contingent expressions not only derives their distributional properties, but also explains why their use comes with distinct acquaintance inferences.
+Subjective predicates have two interpretive and distributional characteristics that have resisted a comprehensive analysis.
+First, the use of a subjective predicate to describe an object is in general felicitous only when the speaker has a particular kind of familiarity with relevant features of the object; characterizing an object as tasty, for example, implies that the speaker has experience of its taste.
+Second, subjective predicates differ from objective predicates in their distribution under certain types of propositional attitude verbs.
+The goal of this paper is to argue that these features can be explained in a uniform way and within a broadly truth-conditional approach to semantic content, given a view of subjective language as an essentially pragmatic, context-sensitive phenomenon.
+Specifically, we propose that what renders an issue subjective in discourse is speakers' awareness of counterstance contingency: contingency relative to information states that represent alternative pragmatic stances.